 The UK branch of the Company has two senior managers - a Head of Branch (SMF 19) and Compliance Oversight (SMF 16) in accordance with the requirements of the UK's Senior Managers and Certificate Regime ("SM&CR") which governs how people working in financial services in the UK are regulated.
+During 2022, these positions were held by Richard Simon and David Simpson respectively.
 The Head of Branch is responsible for management of the UK branch and provides regular updates to the Company's Board in respect of the branch.